openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuers often want to know what Wallet they are issuing Credentials to and how private keys are managed for the following reasons:

-* The Credential Issuer MAY want to ensure that private keys are properly protected from exfiltration and replay to prevent an adversary from impersonating the legitimate Credential holder by presenting her Credential.
+* The Credential Issuer MAY want to ensure that private keys are properly protected from exfiltration and replay to prevent an adversary from impersonating the legitimate Credential holders by presenting their Credentials.
 * The Credential Issuer MAY also want to ensure that the Wallet managing the Credentials adheres to certain policies and, potentially, was audited and approved under a certain regulatory and/or commercial scheme.

 The following mechanisms in concert can be utilized to fulfill those objectives: